jayshields/gmail-api-javascript-example/README.md

-# gmail-api-javascript-example
+# Mastering Your Inbox with the Gmail JavaScript API

 Example of how to use the Gmail API in JavaScript.
-Written as a companion to a SitePoint article (link coming soon!).
+Code to accompany the following article: http://www.sitepoint.com/mastering-your-inbox-with-gmail-javascript-api/

 ## Features